Mary Berry: The Great British Bake Off

-From 2010 to 2016 she was one of the judges on BBC One's (formerly, BBC Two's) The Great British Bake Off alongside baker Paul Hollywood, who specialises in bread.
+From 2010 to 2016, Berry was one of the judges on BBC One's (formerly, BBC Two's) The Great British Bake Off alongside baker Paul Hollywood, who specialises in bread.
 Berry says that since working together, she has learned from him.
 However, some viewers were outraged during the first series when a decision was made to make the contestants use one of Hollywood's recipes for scones instead of one of Berry's.

-Her work on the show with Hollywood led to The Guardians suggesting that it was the "best reality TV judging partnership ever."
+Berry's work on the show with Hollywood led to The Guardian suggesting that it was the "best reality TV judging partnership ever."
 In September 2016, Love Productions announced that a three-year deal to broadcast the show on Channel 4 instead of the BBC from 2017 had been agreed.
 Co-hosts Mel Giedroyc and Sue Perkins announced that they would not be continuing with Bake Off on its new network.
 Berry announced she was also leaving Bake Off on the same day that fellow judge Paul Hollywood announced he would be staying with the show.
 She was replaced on the show by Prue Leith.